daisybio/epigen/README.md

 Moreover, due to its HAPGEN2 dependency, the script `generate_genotype_corpus.py` needs to be run on a Linux machine or on a machine running macOS 10.14 or lower.
 However, you can avoid running `generate_genotype_corpus.py` by using the pre-computed corpora and merging them, if necessary.

+If you want to re-compile the documentation contained in the `docs` directory, you additionally need to install Sphinx, the extension recommonmark, and the package mock.
+If you have these packages installed, the HTML and PDF documentations can be re-compiled by executing `make html` and `make latexpdf` from the `docs` directory.

 ## License

 All of EpiGEN's Python sources are licensed under the [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.de.html).
 However, this license does not cover the HAPGEN2 binaries, which are distributed with EpiGEN and are called by the script `generate_genotype_corpus.py`.
 HAPGEN2 is property of the University of Oxford and may only be freely used for academic research and in accordance with the license found at [https://mathgen.stats.ox.ac.uk/genetics_software/hapgen/LICENCE](https://mathgen.stats.ox.ac.uk/genetics_software/hapgen/LICENCE).
 Copies of the GNU General Public License 3 and of the license for HAPGEN2 are distributed with EpiGEN.

+## Citing EpiGEN

+If you use EpiGEN, please cite the following paper:

+- D. B. Blumenthal, L. Viola, M. List, J. Baumbach, P. Tieri, T. Kacprowski. &ldquo;EpiGEN: an epistasis simulation pipeline&rdquo;.
+Submitted.

 ## Structure of the Repository